utah-cs4470-sp23/class/syllabus.md

 ----------------

 The goal of this class is to teach you how a compiler works, including all of the major components from front to back.
-As part of this, you'll write a compiler for a simple language called JPL.
 By the end of this course, you will be able to:

 - understand concepts in lexical analysis, and implement a lexer
 - understand how a programming language is represented by a grammar